 The Sudler Arts Prize is awarded to that graduating undergraduate senior from the Zanvyl Krieger School of Arts and Sciences, the G.W.C.
-Whiting School of Engineering, the School of Nursing, or the Peabody Institute, or that fourth-year student in the School of Medicine who, in the opinion of those faculties, has demonstrated excellence and the highest standards of proficiency in performance, execution, or composition in music, theater, dance, fiction, poetry, painting, drawing, sculpture, photography, film, or videotape.
+Whiting School of Engineering, the School of Nursing, or the Peabody Institute, or that fourth-year student in the School of Medicine who, in the opinion of those faculties, has demonstrated excellence and the highest standards of proficiency in performance, execution, or composition in music, theater, dance, creative writing, visual art, or film.

 The Sudler Arts Prize Committee, composed of faculty and administrators from the Homewood Campus, the School of Nursing, the Peabody Institute, and the School of Medicine, will review the applicants and their supporting materials and recommend a candidate.
 Under the terms of the Prize, the final selection is to be made by the President.